 Although the majority of commuting trips in the town are by private automobile, Olney is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Olney area by reducing both traffic and air pollution.

-Olney is a very ethnically-diverse town.
+Olney is an extremely ethnically-diverse town.
 The people who call Olney home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Olney residents report their race to be White, followed by Black or African-American.
+The greatest number of Olney residents report their race to be White, followed by Asian.
+Olney also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.04% of the town’s residents.
 Important ancestries of people in Olney include German, English, Italian, and Polish.

 The most common language spoken in Olney is English.
 Other important languages spoken here include Spanish and Korean.